 The oceans provide a sink for carbon dioxide.
-As stated in the technical review, 8 biological forces that remove CO_2 from the atmosphere include phytoplankton, seagrasses, and marine algae.
-A recent study shows that "marine macroalgae do contain refractory compounds and thus may be more valuable to long-term carbon sequestration than we previously have considered."
+As stated in the technical review,8 biological forces that remove CO2 from the atmosphere include phytoplankton, seagrasses, and

 1 Sala, E. and Knowlton, N., 2006.
 Global marine biodiversity trends.
 Annu.
 Rev. Environ.
 Resour., 31, pp.93-122.